 Courts have generally held that Application Note 14(B) is not applicable where "the defendant possessed a small quantity of drugs and there was no evidence of involvement in drug trafficking."
 However, even where a defendant has "user" amounts of drugs, if there are other factors that indicate that the firearm could facilitate another felony, the enhancement may apply.

-g.
+iii.
+Application of §2K2.1(b)(6)(B) to a Prohibited Person in Connection with a Transfer g.
 Recordkeeping Offenses-§2K2.1(b)(7)